Ozymansour/cloud-projects/aws-global-vpn/readme.md

+## Results and testing of BGP VPN

-User Interface column lists `vit1/vti2` -> these are the IP sec tunnels connected from the customer router to AWS.
+The "User Interface" column lists `vit1/vti2` -> these are the IP sec tunnels connected from the customer router to AWS.
 Note that our local instance can see the `10.16.0.0` route, which is the default CIDR range for the AWS VPC

 ![Kernel IP routing table](https://github.com/Ozymansour/cloud-projects/blob/main/aws-global-vpn/Final%20result%20screenshots/IPsec%20tunnels.png)